Blog

 What is the difference between TRICARE West and TriWest VA?

-TRICARE West is a health insurance program for active-duty military, retirees, and their dependents — it is managed by the Department of Defense.
-TriWest VA refers to TriWest Healthcare Alliance's role as the administrator of the VA Community Care Network (CCN) in the western United States, including Texas.
-Both programs happen to contract with TriWest Healthcare Alliance as their administrator, but they serve different populations under different federal programs.
-If your family member is a veteran receiving care through the VA healthcare system, their community care is coordinated through TriWest in its VA CCN role — not through TRICARE.
-If they are an active-duty service member or military dependent, their health insurance runs through TRICARE, which is a separate eligibility and authorization process.
+TRICARE West is a health insurance program for active-duty military members, retirees, and their dependents — managed under the Department of Defense.
+TriWest VA refers to TriWest Healthcare Alliance's separate role as the administrator of the VA Community Care Network in the western United States, including Texas.
+Both programs contract with TriWest Healthcare Alliance as their regional administrator, but they serve entirely different populations under different federal programs.
+Veterans receiving care through the VA interact with TriWest in its VA CCN administrator role — not through TRICARE.
+If your family member is an active-duty service member or military dependent, their health insurance runs through TRICARE West, which has a separate eligibility and authorization process.

 Is VA Community Care the same as TRICARE?